Wage and Hour - Employees' Frequently Asked Questions

 1) What is the minimum wage in Alaska?

-$9.84 per hour, calculated by multiplying all hours worked in the pay period by $9.84.
-This is the least amount that can be paid to an employee as wages.
+Effective Jan.
+1, 2021, Alaska’s minimum wage is $10.34 per hour.
+This is calculated by multiplying all hours worked in the pay period by $10.34.
+This amount is the least amount that can be paid to an employee as wages.

 2) Does my employer have to pay me more for overtime work?

 Yes, but there are a few exceptions.
 If you work more than 8 hours in a single day and/or more than 40 hours in a single week, you must be paid time-and-one-half (1.5 times) your hourly or regular wage for those extra hours that you worked.
-Contact the Wage and Hour Administration office (907-269-4909) if you have questions.
+Contact Wage and Hour office ((907) 269-4900) if you have questions.

 3) If I am not paid by the hour, do I still need to receive minimum wage and overtime?